MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

    ![Linux Console menu](media/consolemenu.png)

-   This console will display any console output from the target computer as well as take input and send it to the target computer.
+   This console will display any console output from the target computer and take input and send it to the target computer.

    ![Linux Console window](media/consolewindow.png)